 Reuse or Remodel: Existing buildings that are reused and/or relocated onsite to create a new secondary dwelling unit to the newly constructed primary home (e.g., a smaller existing home is reused as a DADU), are applicable as reuse and must conform to this credit's performance requirement.
-Constructing a new home that is attached to the existing primary home (e.g., an addition or as an ADU) would be considered a remodel and would be required to certify under the Built Green Remodel checklist, and is not applicable under the New Construction checklist.
+Constructing a new home that is attached to the existing primary home (e.g., an addition or as an ADU) would be considered a remodel and would be required to certify under the Built Green Remodel checklist and is not applicable under the New Construction checklist.
 Performance Requirement: Reuse existing building on or offsite (may be reused by the general contractor, owner, or outside party).
-Majority of original building (homes, carriage houses, or detached garages) must be reused in its original form to earn this credit.
-Existing building may be disassembled into modular sections to be reconstructed later, but full deconstruction and salvage for material reuse is not appliable (see Credits 5-10 and 5-11 for deconstruction).
+The majority of original building (homes, carriage houses, or detached garages) must be reused in its original form to earn this credit.
+Existing buildings may be disassembled into modular sections to be reconstructed later, but full deconstruction and salvage for material reuse is not appliable (see Credit 5-10 and 7-1for deconstruction).
 Reused home or building must be a part of the new construction project scope and project address, subdivisions where an existing house remains unchanged and independent of new housing units that are built on the subdivided lot(s) are not applicable.
-If building is reused or repurposed onsite as part of the new development (e.g., as a DADU), renovations of the reused building to improve energy performance to at least current code requirements must be included in the project's scope.
+If a building is reused or repurposed onsite as part of the new development (e.g., as a DADU), renovations of the reused building to improve energy performance to at least current code requirements must be included in the project's scope.
 The DADU is not required to have its own energy performance model.
 The reused building may contribute to the project earning any other Section 5 Material Efficiency credits.
 Any construction and demolition waste generated by reuse of the building are required to be included in Construction and Demolition Materials Management calculations and planning.
 Section 2 Site and Water credits such as landscaping and occupant water reduction requirements must be applied to the reused building as well as the new building(s).
 Any DADU that has a separate address from the main house or can be sold independently, must certify under its own Built Green checklist, see credit 6-8.
 Points: 15 points When Verified: Reviewed at completion of design.
 Visually verified during intermediate construction and final inspections.
-Cross Reference: 5-11, 6-8, Section 2, Section 5 Design and Material Selection and Embodied Carbon credits
+Cross Reference: 5-10, 6-8, Section 2, Section 5 Design and Material Selection and Section 7 Embodied Carbon credits 5-10: Use deconstruction to dismantle existing building and salvage materials for reuse Responsible Party: Architect, General Contractor